“This article contains links to some recommended products. Please note, as an Amazon Associate I may earn from qualifying purchases.”

 Balancing strength training with running is also a challenge.
 With strength training, we tend to scale it up and down based on a runner’s training cycle.
 For example, we do more in the off season, and less during the season, especially during periods of peak mileage or taper.
 We DO like to see 1-2 days a week for most training weeks, with each workout day consisting of a full body workout.
 If a runner we are working with is focused on weight loss or weight management vs. race performance, we usually will increase strength training to at least two days, and in some cases, three.
 It just depends on the runner and whether or not we are mixing up our workouts with other forms of training, specifically speed workouts or HIIT training.
 If so, we may keep the runner at two days per week.

 So, that is how we do it and what we would recommend for most recreational runners.
-Factors like age, genetics, injury risk, level of fitness, overall health, ability to train, the level of goals they wish to obtain with their running and so on, all have a part in our decision and if you build your own strength training plan, you should take those into consideration as well.
+Factors like age, genetics, injury risk, level of fitness, overall health, ability to train, the level of goals they wish to obtain with their running and so on, all have a part in our decision and if you build your strength training plan, you should consider those as well.

 We go into a lot more depth inside the podcast episode, so we hope you will check it out and subscribe on any of the popular podcasts directories.